-Pakistan supreme court hands former PM Sharif lifetime ban - Pulse Nigeria — Nigeria Today
+Pakistan Supreme Court disqualifies ousted PM Nawaz Sharif for life - The New Indian Express — Nigeria Today

 |

-The ruling was the latest in a series of blows to Sharif who was ousted from the premiership over graft allegations last July.
-Published: 1 minute ago , Refreshed: 3 minutes ago; Pulse News Agency International by AFP.
-Print; eMail · Former prime …

-Pakistan former PM Sharif banned from holding office for life
+Pakistan Supreme Court disqualifies ousted PM Nawaz Sharif for life

 Do you have something awesome to share with the world?
 Click here to share